WTW-IM/es-components/src/components/containers/notification/Notification.md

 />
 ```

-Adding the ``includeIcon`` prop will render an appropriate icon for the alert type. <em>If the viewport is less than 768px, it will not render any icons in the alert.</em>
+Adding the ``includeIcon`` prop will render an appropriate icon for the alert type. <em>If the viewport is less than 768px, it will not render any icons in the notification.</em>
 ```
-<Alert
+<Notification
   type="advisor"
   additionalText="Please read"
   includeIcon